-140. In evaluating the legitimacy of bulk surveillance, the Court must take into account the "competing interests" at play.
-That is the potential benefit to human rights, for example, the maintenance of national security against the potential harm to human rights through interference with the right to privacy, the right to freedom of assembly, and the freedom of expression.
+146. In evaluating the legitimacy of bulk surveillance, the Court must take into account the "competing interests" at play.
+That is the potential impact on human rights, for example, the maintenance of national security against the potential harm to human rights through interference with the right to privacy, freedom of assembly, and freedom of expression.
 As the Court has previously stated: